Publications

 Peer Reviewed Manuscripts - published

-Marsh, J. E., Hurlstone, M. J., Marois, A., Ball, L. J., Moore, S. B., Vachon, F., Schlittmeier, S. J., Roer, J. P., Buchner, A., Aust, F., & Bell, R. (2024, in press).
+Marsh, J. E., Hurlstone, M. J., Marois, A., Ball, L. J., Moore, S. B., Vachon, F., Schlittmeier, S. J., Roer, J. P., Buchner, A., Aust, F., & Bell, R. (2024).
 Changing-state irrelevant speech disrupts visual-verbal but not visual-spatial serial recall.
 Journal of Experimental Psychology: Learning, Memory, and Cognition.

 Tay, L. Q., Lewandowsky, S., Hurlstone, M. J., Kurz, T., & Ecker, U. K. H. (2023).
 Thinking clearly about misinformation.
 Communications Psychology.